 10 Simple Tricks to Accelerate Your Sales Pipeline

-The sales cycle is composed of phases as we know.
+We know the sales cycle is composed of phases.
 It may vary greatly, especially on the time that it takes to complete.
 A long sales cycle typically requires several touch points and spans several weeks to months.

 1. Nurture Your Leads